-Before having surgery, tell your dentist or doctor that you will be making use of this medication.
+Before having surgery, tell your doctor or dentist that you are using this medication.

-This medication should not be utilized during maternity.
-It may damage an baby that is unborn.
-If you are pregnant or think you may be pregnant, tell your doctor right away.
+This medication mustn't be used during pregnancy.
+It may harm an developing fetus.
+If you are pregnant or think you could possibly be pregnant, tell your physician immediately.

 Airmail: 2-3 business weeks

-EMS: 3-8 business days.
+EMS: 3-8 business days